Popeye the Sailor (film series): Famous Studios

 In late 1943, the Popeye series was moved to Technicolor production, beginning with Her Honor the Mare.
-Though these cartoons were produced in full color, some films in the late-1940s period were released in less-expensive processes like Cinecolor and Polacolor.
-Paramount had begun moving the studio back to New York that January, and Mae Questel reassumed voice duties for Olive Oyl.
-Jack Mercer was drafted into the Navy during World War II, and scripts were stockpiled for Mercer to record when on leave.
-When Mercer was unavailable, Harry Welch stood in as the voice of Popeye (and Shape Ahoy had Mae Questel doing Popeye's voice as well as Olive's).
+Though these cartoons were produced in full color, some films in the late 1940s period were released in less-expensive processes like Cinecolor and Polacolor.
+In January, 1944, Paramount had begun to move the studio back to New York, with Mae Questel resuming voice duties for Olive Oyl.
+Jack Mercer had been drafted into the Navy during World War II, and scripts were stockpiled for him to record while on leave.
+When Mercer was unavailable, Floyd Buckley and Harry Welch stood in as the voice of Popeye (Shape Ahoy had Mae Questel voicing Popeye, as well as Olive Oyl).
 New voice cast member Jackson Beck began voicing Bluto within a few years; he, Mercer, and Questel would continue to voice their respective characters into the 1960s.
-Over time, the Technicolor Famous shorts began to adhere even closer to the standard Popeye formula, and softened, rounder character designs – including an Olive Oyl design which gave the character high heels and an updated hairstyle – were evident by late 1946.
+Over time, the Technicolor Famous shorts began to adhere even closer to the standard Popeye formula, and softened, rounder character designs - including an updated Olive Oyl which gave the character a current hairstyle and high heels - were evident by 1946.

 Many established Fleischer animators stayed with Famous Studios and produced these new Popeye cartoons, but the loss of the founders was evident.
 Throughout the 1940s, the production values on Popeye remained relatively high.
 Animation historian Jerry Beck notes that, however, the "gag sense and story sense fell into a bit of a rut."
-By the mid-50s, budgets at the studio became tight and staff downsized, while still producing the same number of cartoons per year.
-This was typical of most animation studios at the time, as many considered shutting their doors entirely due to the competition from television.
+Most of the cartoons made during the Famous era were either stories revolving around a love triangle story between Popeye, Bluto and Olive, Popeye and Olive meeting a Bluto-like antagonist similar to the Fleischer's two-reel color cartoons, or remakes of older Popeye cartoons made during the Fleischer-era.
+Other recurring characters such as Popeye's nephews, Wimpy, and Poopdeck Pappy were scarcely used.
+Eugene the Jeep, who was used in three Fleischer cartoons, would not reappear in this era at all.
+By the mid 1950s, the budget at the studio became tight and the staff downsized, while still producing the same number of cartoons per year; this was typical of most animation studios at that time, due to the increasing competition from television.
+Many studios considered shutting their doors entirely.
 Paramount renamed the studio Paramount Cartoon Studios in 1956 and continued the Popeye series for one more year, with Spooky Swabs, released in August 1957, being the last of the 125 Famous shorts in the series.